swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 Care to use a self-explanatory credential name that is of reasonable length.

-Think to set the various language versions of it so that name is displayed in the app language of the user.
+Think to set the various language versions of it, so that name is displayed in the app language of the user.

 {% capture notice-text %}
 If you issue a family of diverse credentials (like e.g. entry pass spa, entry pass fitness & spa) try to integrate the difference already in the name and/or the color so that it is easier for a user to distinguish them.